Hunter S. Thompson: Writing style

+Wenner said Thompson tended to work "in long bursts of energy, awake until dawn, or too often, two dawns."
+He said keeping Thompson on track when finishing a piece required "...companionship, or what editors call hand-holding, but in Hunter's case it was more like being a junior officer in his war.
+He required his creature comforts, which meant the right kind of typewriter and a certain color paper, Wild Turkey, the right drugs, and the proper music."

-Robert Love, Thompson's editor of 23 years at Rolling Stone, wrote, "the dividing line between fact and fancy rarely blurred, and we didn't always use italics or some other typographical device to indicate the lurch into the fabulous.
+Robert Love, Thompson's editor of 23 years at Rolling Stone, wrote in the Columbia Journalism Review that "the dividing line between fact and fancy rarely blurred, and we didn't always use italics or some other typographical device to indicate the lurch into the fabulous.
 But if there were living, identifiable humans in a scene, we took certain steps ...
-Hunter was a close friend of many prominent Democrats, veterans of the ten or more presidential campaigns he covered, so when in doubt, we'd call the press secretary.
+Hunter was a close friend of many prominent Democrats, veterans of the 10 or more presidential campaigns he covered, so when in doubt, we'd call the press secretary.
 'People will believe almost any twisted kind of story about politicians or Washington,' he once said, and he was right."

-Discerning the line between the fact and the fiction of Thompson's work presented a practical problem for editors and fact-checkers of his work.
+Discerning the line between the fact and fiction of Thompson's work presented a practical problem for editors and fact-checkers.
 Love called fact-checking Thompson's work "one of the sketchiest occupations ever created in the publishing world", and "for the first-timer ... a trip through a journalistic fun house, where you didn't know what was real and what wasn't.
 You knew you had better learn enough about the subject at hand to know when the riff began and reality ended.
 Hunter was a stickler for numbers, for details like gross weight and model numbers, for lyrics and caliber, and there was no faking it."